LLVM-but-worse/java-disassembler/compiling.md

  - [CFR](http://www.benf.org/other/cfr/)
  - [Fernflower](https://github.com/fesh0r/fernflower.git)

 You will need to acquire jars of these to proceed.
-Then, you must add these to a mvn local repository (`libs` folder)
+Then, you must add these to a mvn local repository.
 So:
 ```
 mkdir libs